ianeblack/gitbook2pdf/README.md

-# gb2pdf
+# gitbook2pdf

-`gb2pdf` is a project designed to convert GB (possibly referring to a specific file format or data type) to PDF format.
+`gitbook2pdf` is a project designed to convert a gitbook page to a PDF.
 This project leverages several libraries to handle XML parsing, HTTP requests, and PDF generation.

 ## Prerequisites